Nokia 3310 Announced At MWC 2017 For $51: Everything You Need To Know

 — BBC News (World) (@BBCWorld) February 26, 2017

-The Nokia 331o also features a 3.5 mm AV connector, FM radio and MP3 player apps.
-Connectivity options include micro-USB (USB 2.0), Bluetooth 3.0 with SLAM.
-The Nokia 3310 wills et you back by just 49 Euros which translates to just over $51.

-While Nokia doesn’t expect the Nokia 3310 to set the sales charts on fire, it sure is a cute addition to the new Nokia line up for 2017.
-While the handset might not find many young buyers, it could be easily lapped up in hordes by people who missed the good ol’ Nokias of the yore.
-In fact, the Nokia 3310 could also be a very good backup phone.
-Would you buy one?

-[Featured Image By Nokia Product Page]
+[Featured Image by Nokia Product Page]